List of Saved by the Bell characters: J.B. Slater

 Jennifer or "J.B."
 (Rana Haugen) is Slater's younger sister.
 She shows up suddenly to visit A.C. and Zack develops a crush on her.
 This makes A.C. angry as he knows how big a womanizer Zack is, and forbids them from seeing each other.
 Once J.B. learns of this, she confronts Slater angrily and tells him to butt out of her love life.
 He eventually accepts that she will be dating his best friend and thus wouldn't be so bad.
 He still warns Zack to "treat her right".
 She does not appear in any other episodes besides "Slater's Sister."

 Jessie Spano's stepfamily

-Leslie
+Leslie Eisen

-Leslie (Barbra Brighton) is the aerobics instructor (in the two-part season 3 episode "Palm Springs Weekend") as well as Jessie's future step-mom.
+Leslie Eisen (Barbra Brighton) is the aerobics instructor (in the two-part season 3 episode "Palm Springs Weekend") as well as Jessie's future step-mom.
 Although Zack makes a pass at her in the beginning of the episode, the gang later finds out Leslie is marrying Jessie's dad.
 Jessie refers to her future step-mom as an "aerobics bimbo", insults and lies to her, and asks her dad flat-out to not marry her.
 Her father firmly says he loves Leslie and is marrying her, period.
 Jessie then refuses to attend the wedding.
 At the end of the episode, however, Zack convinces Jessie to do the right thing and they arrive (though slightly late) to the wedding on a golf cart, where Jessie apologizes and Leslie forgives her.